lzakrzewski/twitter-hashtag-frequency/README.md

-# twitter-keyword-frequency
+# twitter-hashtag-frequency
-CLI tool for read frequency of keywords in last 100 tweets from a given account
+CLI tool for read frequency of hashtags in last 100 tweets from a given screen_name